Dennis Chin

+Dennis Chin (born 4 June 1987) is a Jamaican former professional footballer who played as a forward, notably for Orlando City SC.
+He is currently the President of Global Soccer at Young Money APAA Sports, an agency led by rapper Lil' Wayne and Adie Von Gontard, whose great grandfather founded Anheuser-Busch.

 Club career

 Youth and college

 Chin was born in Kingston, Jamaica to a Jamaican mother and a Chinese Jamaican father.
 He moved to the US when he was ten and attended Oviedo High School, before playing college soccer at Rollins College from 2005 through 2009.
 He scored 7 goals and 3 assists in each of his junior and senior years (2008 and 2009).
 During his time at Rollins, he also played for the Central Florida Kraze of the USL Premier Development League from 2005 to 2010.